imagitama/phasmophobia-site/items/spirit-box/index.md

 You do not need to take a photo of the Spirit Box for the evidence to count.

+It (probably) still detects your voice even when push to talk is enabled and you aren't talking (to be confirmed).

 ## What should I ask it?

 Technically it can give you hints about itself and what to do to defeat it however in most cases just getting a response is enough.
 You can leave the Spirit Box anywhere and move on with the game.